Perfect Picture Book Friday – Butterflies On The First Day Of School

 So what do you think?
 Would You Read It?
 YES, MAYBE or NO?

 Please send YOUR pitches for the coming weeks!
 For rules and where to submit, click on this link Would You Read It or on Would You Read it in the dropdown under For Writers in the bar above.
-There are openings in May, so you could get your pitch up pretty soon for helpful feedback and a chance to have it read and commented on by editor Erin Molta!
+There are openings in September, so you have time to polish your pitch before putting it up for helpful feedback and a chance to have it read and commented on by editor Erin Molta!
+(No harm in reserving your space now, though – they do fill up!)

 Have a wonderful Wednesday everyone!!! 🙂